csphere/ffxiv-firmament-teamcraft-guide/README.md

 ![Aurvael](https://i.imgur.com/4HFTVxb.png)

-- You'll be booted out of the Diadem after 10 mins of inactivity.
+- You'll be booted out of the Diadem after 10 mins of inactivity
-- You get to keep any materials gathered while in the Diadem, even if booted.
+- You get to keep any materials gathered while in the Diadem, even if booted
-- You can leave at any time by opening the Duty Finder window and clicking Leave.
+- You can leave at any time by opening the Duty Finder window and clicking Leave
 - Flying is unlocked by default; fly into tornado lookin' things to move around more faster
 - Use the Aetheromatic Augur skill to kill monsters for lots of mats - these aren't KOS and don't fight back.
 The Augur bar looks and behaves like a limit break.